Singlet oxygen: Analytical and physical chemistry

+Singlet oxygen luminesces concomitant with its decay to the triplet ground state.
+This phenomenon was first observed in the thermal degradation of the endo peroxide of rubrene.

 Biochemistry

 In photosynthesis, singlet oxygen can be produced from the light-harvesting chlorophyll molecules.
 One of the roles of carotenoids in photosynthetic systems is to prevent damage caused by produced singlet oxygen by either removing excess light energy from chlorophyll molecules or quenching the singlet oxygen molecules directly.

 In mammalian biology, singlet oxygen is one of the reactive oxygen species, which is linked to oxidation of LDL cholesterol and resultant cardiovascular effects.
 Polyphenol antioxidants can scavenge and reduce concentrations of reactive oxygen species and may prevent such deleterious oxidative effects.

 Ingestion of pigments capable of producing singlet oxygen with activation by light can produce severe photosensitivity of skin (see phototoxicity, photosensitivity in humans, photodermatitis, phytophotodermatitis).
-This is especially a concern in herbivorous animals (see Photosensitivity in animals).

-Singlet oxygen is the active species in photodynamic therapy.
+This is especially a concern in herbivorous animals (see Photosensitivity in animals), and has been harnessed for medical uses in photodynamic therapy.